Pod Save America Takes Hyde Park

 February 28, 2018

 BlacKorea is based on filmmaker Patti Kim Gill's life, born to a Korean mother and an African-American father in Chicago, and takes an honest look at stereotypes resulting from two cultures colliding.
-In the Tiffin Boardroom, the Global Voices Program presents a special Reimaginations discussion around the topic of Identity on Wednesday, February 28, 6PM-8PM.
+In the Tiffin Boardroom, the Global Voices Program presents a special Reimaginations discussion around the topic of Identity.